AdobeDocs/workfront-learn.en/help/administration-and-setup/system-performance-and-maintenance/take-charge-of-an-existing-workfront-instance.md

 The checklist has been created both as a Workfront Blueprint and as a downloadable Excel spreadsheet.
 We recommend using the Blueprint to manage and document your work right in Workfront.

-Both the Blueprint and the spreadsheet are organized by topic, rather than by timeline so you can progress in the way that makes the most sense for you and your organization. .
+Both the Blueprint and the spreadsheet are organized by topic, rather than by timeline so you can progress in the way that makes the most sense for you and your organization.
 The durations provided are just an example and you should adjust them to suit your specific needs.
 This does not have to be done all in one sitting!

 Wherever possible, we encourage you to work with others in your organization to review and document these elements, and to keep your documentation up to date if there are any major changes.
 Future Admins in your instance will thank you!

-* To download the Blueprint, navigate to the Main Menu in your own Workfront instance and select Blueprints.
+* <b>To download the Blueprint</b>, navigate to the Main Menu in your own Workfront instance and select Blueprints.
 Find the Blueprint titled “Inherited Instance Basics | Checklist” and click Install.
 Choose your production or sandbox environment and continue to configure.
 More information on installing and configuring Blueprints can be found [here](https://experienceleague.adobe.com/docs/workfront/using/administration-and-setup/blueprints/blueprints-install.html?lang=en).

-* To download the Excel checklist, click [here](assets/adobe-workfront-system-admin-playbook-inherited-instance.xlsx).
+* <b>To download the Excel</b> checklist, click [here](assets/adobe-workfront-system-admin-playbook-inherited-instance.xlsx).

 Whether you use the Blueprint or the Excel checklist, you can think of this process in 3 key phases - Discovery, Audit, and Documentation.
 Descriptions and ideal outcomes are listed below.